Weather Data

 RecordNum (Record Number)

 The record number for this line, exported in the software.
-This appears to be a unique ID number used either by the WeatherHawk or the software, or both.
+This appears to be a unique ID number used by the device or the software, or both.

-This column may be NULL, when the software did not report this value.
+This column may be NULL if the software did not report this value.

 BatVolt (Battery Voltage)